benjaminjb/bowlingAPI/README.md

  3. `npm run test` will load and run mocha, which runs the tests

 ## Testing, Automated and Manual
 Testing was done with the Mocha and Chai libraries.
-Tests can be run totally (`npm run test`) or file by file for greater control (`mocha test/util.createRound.test.js`).
+Tests can be run totally (`npm run test`) or file by file for greater control (e.g., `mocha test/util.createRound.test.js`).

 Besides the included automated tests, there is also a [Postman collection](docs/BowlingAPI.postman_collection.json) for ease of manual testing.
 To use, download and import the collection into Postman.